 However, if you take them out of context those first Android phones with AOD were released in the year 2016 – models like LG G5 and the Samsung Galaxy S7 and the LG G5.
 At the time, AOD had a noticeable impact on the battery life of standby devices However, today things are significantly better.

-We have already dismissed some odd options, however we believe this one deserves a mention.
+I have already dismissed some odd options, however I believe this one deserves a mention.
 It’s the LG V10 from 2015 had the second display over the main display and featured it’s own drive for the display as well as backlight, which allowed it to remain on for all time.

 Wireless charging for 8 years old